smintio/Portals-ComponentFramework-Interfaces/ComponentFramework/Endpoints/ComponentConfigurationGenericReadme.md

 - `portalUuid` - The portal UUID
 - `pcUuid` - The page configuration UUID
-- `ccUuid` - The component configuration UUID
+- `ccUuid` - The UI component configuration UUID
 - `propertyName` - The page configuration property name e.g. `backgroundImageRandomAsset`
-- `pi` - The property index within the configuration
+- `pi` - The property index within the UI component configuration
-- `methodName` - The method name of the data adapter public API e.g. `getRandomAssetsAsync`
+- `methodName` - The method name to be called of the data adapter public API e.g. `getRandomAssetsAsync`

 ## Optional Parameters